krtt/autoware_mini_practice/practice_2/README.md

 self.transformer = Transformer.from_crs(self.crs_wgs84, self.crs_utm)
 self.origin_x, self.origin_y = self.transformer.transform(utm_origin_lat, utm_origin_lon)
 ```
-4. `self.transformer` can now be used inside the callback to transform the coordinates from INSPVA message
+4. `self.transformer` can be used also inside the callback to transform the coordinates from INSPVA message
 5. Add also subtracting the transformed origin coordinates and replace the previous printout in the callback with the current results